 “‘All Scripture is given by inspiration of God’ and ‘All words in the Bible are all God’s words’ are our human opinions.
 The Lord, ‘Search the scriptures; for in them you think you have eternal life: and they are they which testify of me’ (John 5:39).
 From the Lord’s words, we can see that the Bible is a testimony to God and a record of God’s work, and such saying is practical.
 Each step of God’s work is accompanied by the war between God and satanic evil forces, and the records in the Bible are all based on God’s work, so there are not only God’s words in the Bible but also various people’s and Satan’s words, which is a fact that no one can deny.
 In the Bible, apart from Jehovah God’s and the Lord Jesus’ word and the words God revealed to the prophets, most of the rest can be categorized as historical records and man’s experiences.
 Therefore, the saying ‘The whole Bible is given by inspiration of God and is all God’s words’ is not factual.
 If we humans can exalt God and have God-revering hearts, then it will be impossible for us to take man’s words in the Bible as God’s, much less to regard people used by God as God’s equal.
 Otherwise, isn’t it blasphemous to God?”

 Through his fellowship, I understood it more clearly in my heart.
 Indeed, regardless of the Old Testament or the New Testament, most of the contents are certainly records of God’s work.
 In them are contained some God’s words, which are only a very small part.
-In the rest of the words, some are the statements of events, some are man’s words, some are Satan’s, etc. If we treat all these words as God’s words, isn’t this confusing concepts or absurd understanding?
+In the rest of the words, some are the statements of events, some are man’s words, some are Satan’s, etc. If we treat all these words as God’s words, isn’t this confusing concepts or an absurd understanding?
 We men are part of creation, how could we compare with God?
 The nature of this problem is so grave….
-When musing, I received from him another passage of words, and this allowed me to understand more clearly the gravity of holding fast to the concept.
+When musing, I received from him another passage of words, and this allowed me to understand more clearly the gravity of clinging to this conceptions.

-He said, “If we insist that men’s words are God’s, what consequence will come of such action?
-Actually, we all can see: The whole religious world considers man’s words as God’s words, which has caused that when giving sermons, communicating or testifying, they are quoting the words of man more and more frequently but the words of God less and less.
+He said, “If we insist that men’s words are God’s, what consequence will come of such an action?
+Actually, we all can see: The whole religious world considers man’s words as God’s words.
+As a result, when giving sermons, communicating or testifying, they are quoting the words of man more and more frequently but the words of God less and less.
 Man’s words conform to our conceptions and imaginations, and so we all prefer accepting and quoting man’s words.
 As a result, God’s words have all been nullified unwittingly.
-Is this a way of betraying or resisting God?
-Is this a way of being in Enmity to God?
+Isn’t this a way of betraying or resisting God?
+Isn’t this a way of being in Enmity to God?
 Don’t we fall for Satan’s evil scheme?
 The nature of this problem is so grave.
 The Lord Jesus said, “I am the way, the truth, and the life: no man comes to the Father, but by me” (John 14:6).
 From this we know God’s words are the truth and the life, and what about man’s?
 To obey God’s words enables us to enterand gain the eternal life.
 Can we have the eternal life by holding on to man’s words?
-If we give up God’s words, does it mean that we abandon the chance to enter the kingdom of heaven and to gain eternal life?”
+If we give up God’s words, doesn’t it mean that we abandon the chance to enter the kingdom of heaven and to gain eternal life?”

 If you have other understanding or new light about this article, you’re welcome to have a chat with us via the online chat window at the bottom of the website or send an email to [email protected].
 We Look forward to sharing with more brothers and sisters about your enlightenment from God and growing together in Christ.